stormpath/stormpath-documentation/source/saml_idp_guides.rst

 You will now be on your Connected App's page.

+#.
+Click **Manage**

+#.
 Under "SAML Login Information", copy the "SP-Initiated Redirect Endpoint".
 It will be a URL ending in ``idp/endpoint/HttpRedirect``.
 This value will be used for both your "SSO Login URL" and "SSO Logout URL" when you are setting up your Stormpath SAML Directory.

 Step 2: Create Your SAML Directory in Stormpath
 -----------------------------------------------